pilotmoon/Scroll-Reverser/README.md

 ## Translations

-Translation contributions in your language are welcome either by pull request or using the [CrowdIn](https://crowdin.com/project/pilotmoon-apps) platform.
+Translation contributions in your language are welcome.
+Please submit transmations using the [CrowdIn](https://crowdin.com/project/pilotmoon-apps) platform.
+If you would like to open a new language, just send me an email.

 ## License